 A: Because of two reasons.
 The first is protection of patient and surgeon from undesired trauma.
 It has been found that blunt needles cause minimal trauma.
 The second is to avoid capturing dermis and thus prevent from dimpling.

 Q: What do I need to start practicing?
-Which needles and sutures are best for beginners?
+Which needles and threads are best for beginners?

-A: We offer a Basic Set of instruments (4 Serdev® Needles and 4 packs of surgical sutures), which covers the most common procedures in cosmetic surgery.
-However, combining instruments with a course in Serdev Sutures® Lifts will provide you with better theoretical and practical knowledge to start practicing.
+A: The first thing you must do is take a course in Serdev Sutures® Lifts in order to learn how to perform them.
+Them, we recommend the Basic Serdev Suture Set of instruments (4 Serdev® Needles and 4 packs of surgical threads), which covers the most common procedures in cosmetic surgery.
+However, combining instruments with a will provide you with better theoretical and practical knowledge to start practicing.

 Q: Are these needles only used in Serdev Sutures® methods in cosmetic surgery?